ZoneMinder/zoneminder/README.txt

   continuity  and  to  avoid having any ambiguity  in  version numbers.

 o    Language Support.
 ZoneMinder now allows specification of system and user specific languages other than UK English.
 These languages are given in language files named zm_lang_nn_mm.php which can be created from the default zm_lang_en_gb.php file.
-If your language is not included then please consider doing a translation by checking this file and submitting your changes back for inclusion in future releases.

-o    Syntactic Improvements.
-Previously setting 'NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
+If your language is not included then please consider doing a translation by checking this file and submitting your changes back for inclusion in future releases. o    Syntactic Improvements.
+Previously setting `NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
 Whilst not strictly errors this represented sloppy coding and sometimes covered up genuine